billease/merchants/README.md

 ## Security

-You will need sekurity key for integration with Billease api.
-You can download it in the Merchjant portal
+You will need a security key for integration with Billease API.
+You can download it in the Merchant's portal

 ## Integration API

 ### Sandbox endpoint

-This is development environment.
+This is a development environment.
 You can use it for development and testing purposes.

 [https://sandbox.payments.billease.ph](https://sandbox.payments.billease.ph)